ssc-maire/AniMAIRE-public/README.md

 After installation, to import the toolkit into a particular Python script, run
 ```
-from anisotropicMAIRE import anisotropicMAIRE
+from AniMAIRE import AniMAIRE
 ```
-All of the main useful functions are contained within this `anisotropicMAIRE` module, and all other modules contained in this toolkit are primarily intended to be accessed internally (although don't let that stop you from using or editing them for your own purposes if you wish).
+All of the main useful functions are contained within this `AniMAIRE` module, and all other modules contained in this toolkit are primarily intended to be accessed internally (although don't let that stop you from using or editing them for your own purposes if you wish).

 ## Calculating dose rates at any location in Earth's atmosphere

-The basic function for performing a run to calculate dose rates in `anisotropicMAIRE` is the `run_from_spectra` function, which has the format:
+The basic function for performing a run to calculate dose rates in `AniMAIRE` is the `run_from_spectra` function, which has the format:

 ```
 def run_from_spectra(